Aliases for NPHP1 Gene

 GeneCards Summary for NPHP1 Gene

 NPHP1 (Nephronophthisis 1 (Juvenile)) is a Protein Coding gene.
-Diseases associated with NPHP1 include nphp1-related joubert syndrome and joubert syndrome with renal anomalies.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
+Diseases associated with NPHP1 include senior-loken syndrome-1 and nephronophthisis 1, juvenile.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
 GO annotations related to this gene include structural molecule activity.

 UniProtKB/Swiss-Prot for NPHP1 Gene

 Together with BCAR1 it may play a role in the control of epithelial cell polarity.
 Involved in the organization of apical junctions in kidney cells together with NPHP4 and RPGRIP1L/NPHP8 (By similarity).
 Does not seem to be strictly required for ciliogenesis (By similarity).
 Seems to help to recruit PTK2B/PYK2 to cell matrix adhesions, thereby initiating phosphorylation of PTK2B/PYK2 and PTK2B/PYK2-dependent signaling.
 May play a role in the regulation of intraflagellar transport (IFT) during cilia assembly.
 Required for normal retina development.
 In connecting photoreceptor cilia influences the movement of some IFT proteins such as IFT88 and WDR19.
 Involved in spermatogenesis (By similarity).